jj-for-everyone/jj-for-everyone.github.io/src/merge.md

 Conflicts are not necessarily bad, they are just a signal that you need to combine some changes manually, making sure to preserve the essence of what each change was trying to achieve individually.
 How to resolve conflicts is a topic reserved for the next level.

-Let's wrap up this merge commit and send it to the remote:
+Let's wrap up this merge revision and send it to the remote:

 ```sh
 jj commit -m "Merge code and documentation for hello-world"